Skip to main content

 Yes/No

-Note that if items are restored from deletion in Karbon they will not be restored in Float.
+If items are restored from deletion in Karbon they will not be restored in Float.

 6. Project Allocations